What are the symptoms?

 when you were bitten by a mosquito and what symptoms you have.

-you have symptoms of encephalitis, your doctor will test your blood for
+The doctor may also test your blood for

-(lumbar puncture) to look for antibodies in the fluid
+(lumbar puncture) to look for antibodies or other signs of the virus in the fluid

 that surrounds your brain and spinal cord.